Dazer14/CSR-Rewards-ERC20/README.md

 - Auto-whitelist for new contract accounts (see below)
 - CANTO rewards can be claimed at any time
 - Contract is ownerless
-- Optional fee paid for turnstile withdraw call, keeps collection + distribution ongoing and automatic
+- Optional fee given to turnstile withdraw call, keeps collection + distribution ongoing
-- Testing/auditing still needed, not mainnet ready
+- Unaudited, not mainnet ready

 ### Reward Eligible Contracts
 - New contracts that receive any amount of this token either before or during their construction become reward eligible